 Heaven

-to be, like I were the bouncer
+at the end, like I were the bouncer

-always over my shoulder into the inner
+eyes flitting always over my shoulder

-room of the exclusive night club,
+into the inner room of the exclusive

-I would not say that I knew you.
+night club, I would not say

 And if you were a bit more savvy,